 Over time manufacturers of sunscreen have tried to improve the texture and transparency of their creams, by reducing the size of the mineral particles.
 In recent times this has lead to controversy, as organizations such as Friends of the Earth Australia have claimed that these “nano-particles” may be absorbed by the skin and damage surrounding cells.

 Protecting your skin from UVB rays is important for preventing skin cancer and other conditions, but there is some debate over whether the heat energy also contributes to damaging your skin.
-This heat is said by some to cause inflammation, and increase the risk of premature ageing.
+This heat is said by some to cause inflammation and increase the risk of premature aging.
 This has lead to the popularity of “natural” sunscreens, which in most cases are basically physical sunscreens.

-There are some brands which also use a combination of physical and chemical UV filters, to optimize the texture and SPF rating of the sunscreen.
+There are some brands that also use a combination of physical and chemical UV filters, to optimize the texture and SPF rating of the sunscreen.

 Are there specific chemicals used in sunscreen that I should try to avoid?

-The long term effects of using sunscreen still requires extensive study, but we are gradually learning more about how it affects our bodies.
+The long term effects of using sunscreen still require extensive study, but we are gradually learning more about how it affects our bodies.

-Oxybenzone (or benzophenone 3) is another substance which has acquired a bad reputation as a hormone or Endocrine disruptor.
+Oxybenzone (or benzophenone 3) is another substance that has acquired a bad reputation as a hormone or Endocrine disruptor.

-I have sensitive skin, should I be using a physical sunscreen?
+I have sensitive skin, should I be using a natural sunscreen?

 If you have sensitive skin, the most important thing to do is pinpoint what may be causing your sensitivity.
 Are there any common patterns to your breakouts?
 There are some common additives to sunscreen which can potentially irritate your skin which you can try to avoid.
 These include artificial fragrances, which can also be photo-sensitive, meaning they can cause pigmentation.